Study abroad? Must be an easy thing, right?

 The answer is, not really.

 Choosing to study abroad requires a lot of planning and preparation.
-Winging it along the way is not a good idea since a small mistake, or a small neglect could mess your future plans.
+Winging it along the way is not a good idea since a small mistake, or small neglect could mess your future plans.
 Here is a basic step by step procedure of studying Master’s in Mechanical engineering in Europe:

 Choose your country

 The proper step to studying abroad is to choose the country first then the university, and not the way around.
 Choose a country based on the manufacturing & research output that the particular country possesses.
-This is important because, eventually the goal for you after your Masters is to find a good job where you can apply the technical skills you learnt during your Masters.
+This is important because eventually the goal for you after your Masters is to find a good job where you can apply the technical skills you learnt during your Masters.
 Choosing a country first will give you on what to plan for and what to prepare for.
 The top countries to choose for mechanical engineering are Germany, Netherlands, Switzerland etc. if you are financially or academically weak, central European countries might work for you, such as Latvia, Czech Republic or Lithuania.
 Choose a country based on your financial margin.
 Once you have zeroed down on countries where you can afford to live, you can look for other factors.

 Choose public or private universities

-European countries have two type of universities – public and private.
+European countries have two types of universities – public and private.
 After you have chosen a country, decide whether you want to study in a public or private university.
 It is usually advisable to study in a public university as it offers high recognition and low fees.
 However, if you do choose private universities, check for accreditation.
 A public university is widely recognised and automatically accredited by the government but a private university will have to be accredited later.

 You can check out this article for Top 5 universities in Europe for mechanical engineers.